Phone: (519) 253-3000 ext: 2433

 Biomechanics and Ergonomics

-- Skeletal response and modeling of leg and upper extremity impacts
+- Musculoskeletal response to and modelling of upper and lower extremity impacts

 - Predicting segment tissue masses in living people

-- Cumulative loading on the low back and shoulders during work and non-work activities
+- Quantifying peak and cumulative loads during work and non-work activities

 - Patient handling practices in nurses